itsparry/signup-flow/README.md

 # signup-flow
-A simple signup flow but effective signup flow
+A simple signup flow but effective signup flow that uses react native and redux
 <br/>
 <br/>
 examples: